 - How to set up a timetable for study

 As you can see, more than one University offers Biochemistry.
 This means the cut-off mark for Biochemistry varies.
 You can check these universities JAMB UTME cut off marks here.
 Biochemistry is a good course and you can also check the top best science courses.
 This should not influence you.
 Follow your heart or seek my counsel.

 Biochemistry is how many years course?

 In Nigeria, if you gain admission to study Biochemistry at the university through JAMB UTME, you will study Biochemistry for four years.
 If you gain admission through direct entry, you will study this course for three years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.